Last Updated on September 12, 2024 by Kieran Beckles

 Alaskan Klee Kai vs Miniature Husky: Size

-The Toy Alaskan Klee Kai should grow to a height of up to 13 inches, the Miniature Alaskan Klee Kai will range from 13 to 15 inches and the Standard Alaskan Klee Kai have a typical range of 15 to 17 inches.
+The Toy Alaskan Klee Kai should grow to a height of up to 13 inches, the Miniature Alaskan Klee Kai will range from 13 to 15 inches, and the Standard Alaskan Klee Kai have a typical range of 15 to 17 inches.
 Copper and Skye are toy-sized Alaskan Klee Kai with a weight of around 5-6kg (11-13lbs).

 Alaskan Klee Kai vs Miniature Husky: Appearance

-Alaskan Klee Kai can have a variety of different coat colours and eye colours.
-The recognised Alaskan Klee Kai coat colours are black and white, grey and white and red and white.
-While other coat colours are deemed a fault under the United Kennel Club’s breed standard, you can find beautiful Alaskan Klee Kai that have a mostly-black coat or all-white coat.
-Alaskan Klee Kai can have brown, blue or hazel eyes, while some Klee Kai will have two different coloured eyes or parti-eye.
+Alaskan Klee Kai can have brown, blue or hazel eyes, while some Klee Kai will have two different colored eyes or parti-eye.
 It’s easy to see why some dog lovers confuse Klee Kai for Alaskan Huskies or Siberian Huskies if they spot an AKK on the street, although the paws are a giveaway.
 Klee Kai have much smaller paws than Alaskan Husky puppies or Siberian Husky puppies.

 Alaskan Klee Kai vs Miniature Husky: Temperament

-The Alaskan Klee Kai was bred to be a companion dog so Klee Kai can become quickly attached to their owners.
-In some cases, your AKK may become particularly bonded to a member of the home and crown them their favourite (Mom is Skye’s, Dad is Copper’s).
-They can be velcro dogs in the case of Copper, but they’ve got an independent streak that Skye all too often displays when she decides to chill in rooms by herself.
-Alaskan Klee Kai can be skittish or wary when meeting new people for the first time so it’s a good idea to socialise your dog as much as possible from a young age.
-This is something we wish we did more when we first got Skye and Copper.
+Alaskan Klee Kai can be skittish or wary when meeting new people for the first time, so it’s a good idea to socialize your dog as much as possible from a young age.
+This is something we wish we had done more when we first got Skye and Copper.
 Alaskan Klee Kai are smart dogs who will respond well to regular training.
-They’re an energetic breed who like to go for walks, jogs, be outdoors playing, participating in mentally stimulating activities and more!

 Alaskan Klee Kai vs Miniature Husky: Shedding

 Neither the Alaskan Klee Kai nor the Mini Husky are hypoallergenic.
-So if you’re looking for a dog with hypoallergenic qualities, keep looking!
+So, if you’re looking for a dog with hypoallergenic qualities, keep looking!
 Alaskan Klee Kai have a double coat – dense undercoat and coarse outer coat.
-They shed all year round but especially at the changing of the season when you’ll want a good vacuum to deal with all the added hair you find around your home and on your clothes.
+They shed all year round, but especially at the changing of the season when you’ll want a good vacuum to deal with all the added hair you find around your home and on your clothes.

 It’s a similar story with Miniature Huskies who have a double coat – too.
-They’ll shed throughout the year so a weekly brush is a good idea and prepare to get the vacuum out to make those hairballs disappear.
+They’ll shed throughout the year, so a weekly brush is a good idea, and prepare to get the vacuum out to make those hairballs disappear.

 Alaskan Klee Kai vs Miniature Husky: Exercise

-Seeing as the Alaskan Klee Kai’s ancestor were a mix of Alaskan Husky and Siberian Husky, it’s no surprise that these companion-sized dogs have lots of energy.
-They’re a versatile dog that will enjoy long daily walks.
+Seeing as the Alaskan Klee Kai’s ancestors were a mix of Alaskan Husky and Siberian Husky, it’s no surprise that these companion-sized dogs have lots of energy.
+They’re versatile dogs that will enjoy long daily walks.
 Copper and Skye love to go for runs with Kieran and they’ll often rack up 5k, 10k and even as much as 15k when they’re all feeling energetic enough.
 As a suggestion, your AKK will likely require at least 60 minutes of exercise a day.
 While we go for two daily walks, we find mental stimulation games can be a great way to tire them out.

 Mini Huskies have similar exercise needs unless you want a bored or destructive dog on your hands.
 They’re a smart breed who will benefit from at least 60 minutes of exercise a day.
-While you can take them for walk, Mini Huskies can make a great jogging partner around the park or on your local trail.
+While you can take them for a walk, Mini Huskies can make a great jogging partner around the park or on your local trail.

 Alaskan Klee Kai vs Miniature Husky: Price